Parziphal/parse/README.md

 ## Log in with Parse

 Make sure your User class extends `Parziphal\Parse\UserModel`.
-For convenience, you could extend instead from `Parziphal\Parse\Auth\UserModel`, which is a authentication-ready User class:
+You could extend instead from `Parziphal\Parse\Auth\UserModel`, which is a authentication-ready User class:

 ```php
 namespace App;